1coderookie/Kobra2MaxInsights/docs/hardware/bed.md

 ---

 ## Z-Offset Sensor
-The z-offset sensor is located at the rear left hand side of the bedplate, next to the bed's wiring connector and the silicone block for wiping the nozzle.
+The z-offset sensor is located at the rear right hand side of the bedplate, next to the bed's wiring connector and the silicone block for wiping the nozzle.
 The sensor itself is a round, spring loaded metallic piece of 10mm diameter.
 It's being pushed down by the nozzle and then closes a contact in the inside of the sensor's housing (so it's actually just a switch).

 ![Z-offset sensor and silicone block](../assets/images/bed_K2Pro_z-sensor_topview_web.jpg)